nonoMain/keeper/README.md

---no-color           don't use colors in output --preview            preview the information about the backup/restore -m, --message <msg>  in case of backup, the message to be added to the backup file (to be previewed)
+--no-color           don't use colors in output --preview            preview the information about the backup/restore -m, --message <msg>  in case of backup, the message to be added to the backup file (to be previewed) --sed-home-path      will replace the old home path with the new one on all the files from the archive
+                     mainly used for images and files that were written as in /home/<old_user> inside config files and now are in /home/<new_user>

 ** Note: you cannot combine options as one argument (e.g. -r + -r -rm) **
 ```